TsPuujee/diceGameVue/README.md

 Dice roller app built with Vue 3, Vite, Pinia, Vue Router & Tailwind CSS.

-build lottie file with Shinee
+Build lottie file by Shinee

+Using Yes or No API for random responses

 ## Dependencies
 - [nodejs ^14.18.0](https://nodejs.org/)